rigwild/fake-json-API/README.md

 There's no dependencies.

 Add your routes in the `./routes.js` file.
-You can specify the URL, the HTTP method and the call output data file in the `./json/` directory.
+You can specify the URL, the HTTP method, the HTTP code and the call output data file in the `./json/` directory.

 Route configuration example :